michaeljcollinsuk/CV/README.md

 - In my brief stints in the world of PR I worked with clients including EA and Paramount.
 - (Tried) to play Rugby League for Hillsborough Hawks in my teens.
 Excellent at passing the ball to the players better than me.
 Scored a try, once.

-#### Self driven

-I started my own eBay business to be independent and do something for myself, and I'm proud of what I achieved.
-At Makers Academy I have relearnt how to learn, with the emphasis on solving problems using my own initiative.

-- I ran my own eBay store for three years, doing everything myself - from buying stock to going to the post office.
-Building basic webpages in HTML/CSS and using Adobe Dreamweaver first introduced me to coding.
-- Then gave up the shop to attend the most intensive 12 weeks of learning of my life in search of a more challenging career.
-- Comfortable working on my own when necessary.
-Completed six solo projects at Makers Academy.
-- As a freelance journalist, meeting deadlines to file copy was an integral part of the job.

 ## Education